ps37/hw2/README.md

 -These text files contain the analysis report of each of the 6 packet captures(.pcapng).

-COMMENTS:
-**All the packet captures and the xml files are submitted using gmail, as the files were too large for git hub submission.

--The questions are answered in the analysis.pdf file.
+-HW questions are answered in the analysis.pdf file.